Battle of Braga (1809): Operations in northwest Spain

 The British won a tactical victory over Soult's II Corps in the Battle of Corunna on 16 January 1809.
 Thanks to this success, the British army's evacuation continued free from French interference.
 Emperor Napoleon ordered Soult to invade Portugal as soon as the British army embarked from Corunna (A Coruña).
 There were only 8,000 British soldiers garrisoning Portugal and the Portuguese army was only just being reconstituted.
 Soult's corps included four infantry divisions under Pierre Hugues Victoire Merle, Julien Augustin Joseph Mermet, Henri François Delaborde, and Étienne Heudelet de Bierre, and three divisions of cavalry under Jean Thomas Guillaume Lorge, Armand Lebrun de La Houssaye, and Jean Baptiste Marie Franceschi-Delonne.
 The emperor directed Soult to occupy Porto by 1 February and Lisbon by 10 February, a totally unrealistic schedule.
 According to the II Corps muster rolls, Soult had 43,000 troops, but 8,000 of its troops were guarding the line of communications and 10,000 men were sick in the hospital.
 While Soult plunged into Portugal, Galicia in northwest Spain was to be held by Michel Ney's VI Corps, which had 16,000–18,000 men.

-Soult accepted the craven surrender of Ferrol on 26 January 1809 by its pro-French governor, Admiral Melgarejo.
-The haul included 6,500 Spanish prisoners, 8 ships of the line, 3 frigates, 20,000 British muskets, 1,500 cannons, and other military stores.
+Soult accepted the surrender of Ferrol on 26 January 1809 by its pro-French governor, Admiral Melgarejo.
+The haul included 6,500 Spanish prisoners, eight ships of the line, three frigates, 20,000 British muskets, 1,500 cannons, and other military stores.
 At this time, Soult loaned Ney one brigade of Lorge's dragoons and, in exchange, added the 17th Light Infantry Regiment to Delaborde's division.
 On 30 January, Soult's forces headed south, led by the cavalry of Houssaye and Franceschi.
 The fortresses of Vigo and Tui quickly capitulated, but further French progress was blocked by the flooded Rio Minho.
 Soult's corps turned upstream toward Ourense, but the roads were bad and the French were seriously harassed by guerillas.
 On 18 February, Soult sent back to Tui most of his wagon train and 36 of his heavier artillery pieces escorted by Merle's division.
 He kept only 20 mostly 4-pounder guns and enough mules to carry 500,000 cartridges and 3,000 artillery rounds.

 Soult's troops paused at Ourense for nine days, while foraging the countryside for food.
 The depredations committed by the French soldiers only incited the local inhabitants to fight back even harder.
 From Ourense, Soult's troops headed for Chaves, Portugal, via Allariz and Monterrei, hoping to crush the Spanish division of Pedro Caro, 3rd Marquis of la Romana on the way.
 However, Romana took alarm and rapidly marched east to Puebla de Sanabria, abandoning his supplies at Verín.
 On 6 March, Franceschi's cavalry caught up with Romana's 1,200-man rearguard under Nicolas Mahy at La Trepa.
 The French horsemen rode down the Spanish soldiers, killing 300 and capturing 400 while sustaining negligible losses.
 On 9 March, Soult's corps crossed the border into Portugal.